Michael Douglas: Marriage and relationships

+In March 1977, Douglas married Diandra Luker, 12 years his junior and the daughter of an Austrian diplomat.
+They had one son, Cameron, born in 1978.
+In 1995, Diandra filed for divorce and was awarded $45 million as part of the divorce settlement.
+Diandra then married the 10th Earl of Dartmouth, stepbrother of Diana, Princess of Wales, in 2025.

 In March 1999, Douglas began dating Welsh actress Catherine Zeta-Jones.
 The pair married on November 18, 2000.
-They were both born on September 25, albeit 25 years apart.
 Zeta-Jones says that when they met in Deauville, France, Douglas said, "I want to father your children."
 They have two children, son Dylan Michael (born August 8, 2000) and daughter Carys Zeta (born April 20, 2003).
 The family has a coastal estate near Valldemossa, Mallorca.
+Douglas and Zeta-Jones own 4 properties, one in Canada, one in Spain, and two in New York.

 In August 2013, People claimed that Douglas and Zeta-Jones began living separately in May 2013, but did not take any legal action towards separation or divorce.
 A representative for Zeta-Jones subsequently confirmed that they "are taking some time apart to evaluate and work on their marriage".
-It was reported on November 1, 2013, that the couple had reconciled and Zeta-Jones moved back into their New York apartment.
+It was reported in November, that the couple had reconciled and Zeta-Jones moved back into their New York apartment.